Would you like to bring an SWR Seminar to your area?

 Host the Trainer

 If your trainer is traveling from out of town to your area, you may need to help find a place for her to stay.
-Some trainers stay with either the hostess or someone else associated with the class in order to cut down on hotel expenses while other trainers prefer to stay in a hotel.
+Some trainers stay with either the hostess or someone else associated with the class in order to cut down on hotel expenses while other trainers prefer to book their own hotel.
 If your trainer is flying to your area for the seminar, you may need to arrange to have someone pick her up and deliver her back to the airport.

 The hostess usually arranges to have various snacks and drinks on site for the seminar.
 This can be as simple as coffee and muffins in the morning with tea and coffee for the rest of the day.
 Refreshments can also include fruit, popcorn, chips, cookies, and so forth.
 It is completely up to the hostess how much and what she wants to provide.
 A great way to get delicious homemade goodies is to solicit donations from the other seminar helpers or from friends the hostess knows will be attending.
 It is imperative that you ask the trainer what kind of food budget she has to cover the cost of refreshments before you make plans or purchases.
 Obviously, the larger the class, the larger the potential budget.